rackerlabs/support-how-to/content/exchange/autodiscover-connection-issues.md

 When Outlook receives the responses listed above, it has established a connection with that server but does not progress to the server that your Exchange mailbox is hosted on.
 This situation causes Outlook to produce the error `cannot connect to server automatically`.
 To summarize, Outlook is not able to retrieve your mail because something is blocking its path to your Exchange server.

 Both `https://yourdomain/autodiscover/autodiscover.xml` and `https://autodiscover.yourdomain/autodiscover/autodiscover.xml` must produce a standard `404` error for Autodiscover to establish the correct connection to your Exchange server, which means that Outlook gets no response when Autodiscover attempts a connection to those servers.
 After you have set up these URLs correctly, the browser says something like `404: this page doesn't exist` or `server cannot be found` with no additional information on the page.
-After Autodiscover failed to connect to those servers, it proceeds to the next steps in the process, and then finds the CNAME entry in your public DNS.
+After Autodiscover fails to connect to those servers, it proceeds to the next steps in the process, and then finds the CNAME entry in your public DNS.

-To resolve this issue, you must reach out to your website host and request they configure both `https://yourdomain/autodiscover/autodiscover.xml` and `https://autodiscover.yourdomain/autodiscover/autodiscover.xml` to produce a `404` error.
+To resolve this issue, you must reach out to your website host and request that they configure both `https://yourdomain/autodiscover/autodiscover.xml` and `https://autodiscover.yourdomain/autodiscover/autodiscover.xml` to produce a `404` error.

 #### Certificate errors